Edward and Elizabeth Leonard Wildlife Preserve

-Chikaming Open Lands (COL) acquired a new nature preserve in Chikaming Township on December 18, 2018.
-The 108 acre property located on Lakeside and Warren Woods Roads, consists of mature woodland, wetlands, and agricultural land was donated by Elizabeth Leonard Rould.
+On December 18, 2018, Chikaming Open Lands (COL) acquired a new nature preserve on Lakeside Road in Chikaming Township.
+The 108 acre property, donated by Elizabeth Leonard Rould, consists of mature woodland, wetlands, and agricultural land.

-The new preserve is located in close proximity to other protected properties like Chikaming Township Park and Preserve and COL’s Merritt Family Preserve.
+The property is located in close proximity to other nature preserves like Chikaming Township Park and Preserve and COL’s Merritt Family Preserve.
 Connecting natural areas like this creates “greenways” that are beneficial to protecting natural habitat for wildlife.

 “We were very excited to accept such an expansive tract of high-quality forest, particularly in such a desirable location,” said COL Executive Director Ryan Postema.
 “There aren’t many undeveloped forested properties of this size remaining in Chikaming Township, so we feel fortunate to be able to protect it in its natural state.”

 COL completed the real estate transaction with the assistance of grant funding previously received from The Pokagon Fund.

 Currently, the Edward and Elizabeth Leonard Wildlife Preserve does not have hiking trails.
 COL is in the planning process for a trail system, stay tuned!